maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "MAC"
     (Media Access Control) The unique 48-bit hardware address assigned to a network interface controller.

+??? glossary-item "MAC Address"
+    A unique hardware identifier assigned to a network interface for Layer 2 communication.

+??? glossary-item "MAC Address Table"
+    A table maintained by a switch that maps MAC addresses to the ports on which they are learned.

+??? glossary-item "MAC Binding"
+    A security feature that statically associates a MAC address with a specific switch port.

 ??? glossary-item "MAC Manage"
     The administrative interface for viewing the MAC address table, configuring static MAC entries, and setting security bindings.

 ??? glossary-item "Max Age"
     The maximum amount of time an STP bridge waits without receiving a BPDU before concluding that the topology has changed.

+??? glossary-item "Managed Switch"
+    A switch that supports configuration, monitoring, and management through interfaces such as Web UI, CLI, or SNMP.

 ??? glossary-item "Med Capabilities"
     (LLDP-MED) Extensions to LLDP for Media Endpoint Discovery, used to automatically configure devices like VoIP phones.